 There are a few distinct markers that help you identify the females from the males, and they have to do with their buds as well as their general plant anatomy.
 The female flowers have more THC and this is why growers focus on them.

-After about six weeks, marijuana plants will start to show signs of being male or female.
+After about six weeks, cannabis plants will start to show signs of being male or female.

 Female plants grow two light hairs.
 These are the pre-flowers.
 The female calyx has long hairs that are tear-drop shaped with antennae.
 They can be a variety of colors such as purple, green, or white.